-- In a small bowl whisk together the grape seed oil, 2 tablespoons of the lemon juice, the honey, mustard, sesame oil and salt.
+- In a small bowl whisk together the grape seed oil, 2 tablespoons of the lemon juice, the honey, mustard, sesame oil, and a pinch of salt.
 Divide among 6-16 ounce mason jars.
-Divide the bell pepper, celery and bean sprouts among the jars.
+Divide the bell pepper, celery, and bean sprouts among the jars.

 - Core and chop the Asian pear.
 Toss with ½ teaspoon of lemon juice.
 Divide pear among the jars.
 Top each with one sixth of the peanuts.